Paradise

 Ben Tufnell

-After a job goes badly wrong, Nash’s is taken by his mysterious employers to an isolated location to await a decision on his fate.
+Recruited by a mysterious organisation, Nash thinks things are finally going his way.
+But when a job goes badly wrong, he is taken to an isolated location to await a decision on his fate.

-Now the wheel of the year is turning and spring is coming.
-Brigid is to be crowned as May Queen at the village’s Beltane festivities, and she wants him to come.
-But Nash’s fate has been decided, and they are coming to deliver the verdict…
+Now the wheel of the year is turning.
+As winter gives way to spring Nash’s fate has been decided, and they are coming to deliver their verdict…

 Praise for Paradise